 One of the riskiest areas for cyclists on the road is at intersections.
 Drivers of cars rarely can tell how fast someone on a bike is traveling.
 Since drivers don’t necessarily expect to see bicycles on the road, they aren’t always looking for bikes.
 Bicycles are smaller and can more easily blend into the background.
 As a cyclist, be aware of these dangers before heading out on the road.

-Knowing the risks helps, but cyclists also need to take other precautions to avoid being invisible to other drivers.
+Knowing the risks helps, but cyclists also need to take other precautions, such as the following, to avoid being invisible to other drivers:

 What to do after an accident with a car